sehr-abrar/cnn-redesign/README.md

-# 📰 CNN Homepage Redesign
+# 📰 CNN Website Redesign

 > A modern, accessible redesign of CNN’s homepage focused on inclusive design and usability enhancements.